-The Crucible is four acts and 134 pages of tight dialogue, economical action.
-It can be hard to pick out particular moments or quotes as being key, since everything moves along so quickly.
+The Crucible is four acts of tight dialogue and economical action.
+It can be hard to pick out particular moments or quotes as being key since everything moves along so quickly.
 Never fear!
 I have your back with this complete guide to The Crucible quotes.

-I’ll go over the most important quotes from The Crucible by theme, explaining both their literal meaning and why they’re important.
-I’ll also list some additional quotes that fall under the same general theme for you to practice analyzing them.
+I'll go over the most important quotes from The Crucible, explaining both their literal meaning and why they're important.
+For clarity, the quotes are grouped into four themes: irony, fear and hysteria, pride and reputation, and power and authority.
+Each section also includes additional quotes that fall under the same general theme for you to practice analyzing on your own.

 Many of the Crucible quotes fall into the category of "dramatic irony", which is the irony that's created when there's a mismatch between what a character thinks or says and what the audience knows to be true.
 It's hardly surprising there is so much irony in The Crucible – after all, one of the central causes of conflict in the play is hypocrisy.

 With that in mind, here are some key quotes from The Crucible that demonstrate irony of some kind.

 "We cannot look to superstition in this.
 The Devil is precise; the marks of his presence are definite as stone, and I must tell you all that I shall not proceed unless you are prepared to believe me if I should find no bruise of Hell upon her."
 (Hale, Act 1, p.
 35)

 The irony, of course, is that the "marks" of the Devil are nowhere near "definite as stone" – the only evidence to support accusations of witchcraft are the subjective experiences of the "afflicted."
 Even in cases when the girls display symptoms (going cold and clammy or having needles stuck in them), there's never any physical evidence directly linking the accused witches to their supposed crimes.